Microangiopathic Hemolytic Anemia (TTP/HUS/DIC)

 • Schistocytes on smear

-This abnormal coagulation panel is what distinguishes DIC from TTP and HUS.
+This abnormal coagulation panel is what separates DIC from TTP and HUS.

 سجل دخولك لإضافة ملاحظات خاصة لكل قسم · اشترك الآن

-TTP vs HUS vs DIC – Side-by-Side Comparison
+TTP vs HUS vs DIC — Master Comparison

 FeatureTTPHUSDIC

-Typical patientAdult womanChild <5 yrs after bloody diarrheaCritically ill (sepsis, OB, malignancy)
+Typical patientAdult womanChild <5 yr after bloody diarrheaCritically ill (sepsis, obstetric, trauma, malignancy)

-CauseADAMTS13 deficiency → large vWF multimersShiga toxin (E. coli O157:H7)Tissue factor release → systemic clotting
+TriggerADAMTS13 deficiency → ultra-large vWF multimersShiga toxin (E. coli O157:H7)Tissue factor release → systemic coagulation

 Renal failureMildSevere (AKI)Variable